taocpp/PEGTL/doc/Rule-Reference.md

 ###### `one< M, U... >`

 * Succeeds when the input contains at least 1 object, and:
-* The object extracted from the next input object is one of the the values `U...`.
+* The object extracted from the next input object is one of the values `U...`.
 * Consumes N objects on success.

 ###### `range< M, U, V >`